kaushallaya-Arun/ImageCollector/README.md

 - Downloads images concurrently using threads
 - Supports custom User-Agent for each request
 - Option to overwrite existing files
-- Creates a zip file containing all downloaded images

 ## Usage
 1. Run the script.